kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ![plot of chunk unnamed-chunk-28](figure/unnamed-chunk-28-1.png)

-At this point we can perform pathway overdispersion analysis (in the same way we would with pagoda1) or look for hierarchical differential expression.
-The following two chunks will run overdispersion analysis (don't run the second one, it takes too long!).
-Overdispersion analysis usually takes too long with the latest datasets composed of +1000's of cells, for this reason we prefer hierarchical differential expression.
+At this point we can perform pathway overdispersion analysis (in the same way we would with pagoda1 in [scde](https://hms-dbmi.github.io/scde/)) or investigate hierarchical differential expression.
+The following two code snippetss will run overdispersion analysis (although we don't run the second in this tutorial, as it takes too long to complete).
+Overdispersion analysis usually takes too long with the latest datasets composed of +1000's of cells---for this reason we prefer hierarchical differential expression.

 We will need the output of the first of the following two blocks for our web app generation: